JakeNTech/JakeNTech.github.io/content/about/_index.md

 title: "About"
 menu: "about"
 draft: false
+description: "About page.
+Nothing more needs to be said here."
+artwork: "assets/img/pure_art.png"
 ---
 Why hello there &#128075; I'm Jake, a Forensic computing and security student at Bournemouth University.